JustinScottJenecke/cput-hotel-management-cms/README.md

     - added maven dependancy for JUnit 5
     - created Factory class for creating Manager entities
     - created test cases to test successful creation of Manager entities

+# First Commit - GaynorJantjies-213069555

+    - created DiningRoom and DiningTable Entity using Builder Pattern
+    - added maven dependancy for JUnit 5
+    - created Factory class for creating DiningRoom and DiningTable entities
+    - created test cases to test successful creation of DiningRoom and DiningTable entities